zefiros-software/SerLib/README.md

 * Boost takes over your classes to work; SerLib can use already existing classes.

 ### SerLib vs Protocol Buffers
-* Protocol Buffers uses a precompiler.
+* Protocol Buffers uses a pre-compiler.
 SerLib is dynamic and header only.
 * Protocol Buffers has issues on non unix systems.
 SerLib is simple c++2003, and is cross-platform.

 ## Bugs